Indigo253931/sass-intro/readme.md

 ```

 You can make variables of hex colors, sizes, strings, and even other variables!
-This let's you write code like this to
+Sass let's you write code like this to
 make things easy to change.

 ``` css